Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Dighton must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 license (Turf and Ornamental Horticulture), passing certification exams on grub biology, IPM, and environmental protection.
+Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, with a certification exam covering grub biology, IPM, and environmental protection.
 10 contact hours of continuing education are required every three years.
 Federal EPA registration is mandatory for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
 Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
 For large-scale applications, environmental impact assessments and IPM plans must be documented.
-For more information, consult U.S. Environmental Protection Agency Region 1.
+Coordination with U.S. Environmental Protection Agency Region 1 is recommended for compliance.

 Dighton Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Dighton Board of Health oversees safe pesticide use to protect residents and the environment.
-Public notification is required 24-48 hours before commercial applications.
-Setbacks of 100-150 feet from wells and water bodies, and from sensitive sites like schools and parks, are enforced.
-Re-entry intervals (12-24 hours) must be observed per product labels.
-Special restrictions apply in certified organic areas.
-Risk management includes barriers, notification, and emergency contacts (poison control 1-800-222-1222).
-Applicators must use PPE (respirators, gloves, protective clothing), calibrate equipment, and prevent spills or drift (wind under 10 mph).
-Post-application, effectiveness and non-target impacts are monitored.
+The Dighton Board of Health oversees safe pesticide application to protect public health.
+Advance public notification (24-48 hours) is required for commercial applications, with setbacks of 100-150 feet from wells and water bodies, and additional restrictions near schools, parks, and sensitive facilities.
+Compliance with product-specific re-entry intervals (12-24 hours) is mandatory.
+Special protocols apply in certified organic areas.
+Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contact procedures for chemical exposure.
+Applicators must use appropriate PPE, calibrate equipment, and prevent spills or drift (wind under 10 mph).
+Post-application monitoring includes follow-up grub sampling and non-target impact assessment.

 Dighton Health Department